-Coal for residential use product refers to charcoal, while "Other" product refers to firewood.
+Coal for residential use product refers to charcoal.

 Prices for charcoal and firewood for residentials for year 2013 refer to the average from March to December 2013.

 Prices for charcoal for year 2016 refer to the average from January to March 2016.